 If you have ever tried to give medicine to an animal you’ll appreciate how hard it can be to give dog tablets to a dog.
 Our dog Leo (a Border Collie) is required to take two worming tablets every three months.
 These are large as tablets go.
 Large enough to be shaped like a bone.
 My wife offered one to him.
 He sniffed it and walked away.

 Why aren’t they supplied inside some meaty treat to encourage a dog to just woof them down?

 “I take no responsibility for anyone choosing to eat or use in any way Ceps, Toadstools or Mushrooms of any kind.
-I am not an authority on Ceps, Toadstools or Mushrooms and do not know if any Cep, Toadstool or Mushroom mentioned on this site is safe to eat or touch.
+Not being an authority on Ceps, Toadstools or Mushrooms I do not know if any Cep, Toadstool or Mushroom mentioned on this site is safe to eat or touch.
 I would advise anyone who touches a Cep, Toadstool or Mushroom to wash their hands afterwards to ensure they don’t go on to contaminate:

 food (human or animal),